-School attendance has decreased or ended School attendance began or increased to a level that would allow the customer to qualify for: • Student Earned Income Exclusion; • An additional child allocation; or Written statement from the school;Telephone contact with the school; , , , , , , , , , , , , , , , , , , , Telephone contact with the school; Completed "Verification of School Attendance" form; or Other documents that provide student status information.
+School attendance has decreased or ended The customer's statement is accepted.
+School attendance began or increased to a level that would allow the customer to qualify for: • Student Earned Income Exclusion; • An additional child allocation; or • MA as a Caretaker Relative.
+Proof includes Written statement from the school; Telephone contact with the school; Completed "Verification of School Attendance" form; or Other documents that provide student status information.